luord/luord.github.io/content/Notes/variance.md

 Writing this note to ensure it doesn't become a vague memory again:

 - If something cannot be replaced whatsoever, either by subclass or superclass, it's deemed _invariant_ in its context.
-An example is identity: A city cannot be replaced by one of its streets, nor it can be treated as its whole surrounding region.
+An example is identity: It makes much more sense to compare a movie with another movie instead of with a song, even if both cinema and music are considered arts.
 - If something can be replaced by a subclass, it's deemed _covariant_ in its context.
 An example is possession: If you need something with a camera, then any standalone camera, smartphone or tablet will do.
 A telescope, however, might not.